divviup/janus/docs/CONFIGURING_GLOBAL_HPKE_KEYS.md

 - `pending`: The key is in the database, but is not being advertised to clients.
 - `active`: The key is used by clients, and clients should use it to encrypt reports.
-- `expired`: The key is not advertised to client and will eventually be deleted.
+- `expired`: The key is not advertised to clients and will eventually be deleted.

 These states are to facilitate key caching and rotation.
 The lifecycle of a key is as follows: